AnimMouse/animmouse-website/content/post/google-cloud-response-to-atrack-tracker.md

 ---
-title: "Google Cloud response to Atrack Tracker"
+title: Google Cloud response to Atrack Tracker
-description: "What will happen if you run a torrent tracker on Google"
+description: What will happen if you run a torrent tracker on Google
 date: 2021-06-02T23:53:11+08:00
+lastmod: 2023-04-15T02:15:00+08:00
 tags:
   - Google App Engine
-  - Google Cloud Platform
 ---
-## What will happen if you run a tracker on Google App Engine while paying for it.
+This will happen if you run a tracker on Google App Engine while paying for it.

 Google contacted us because they said that [Atrack Tracker](https://github.com/AnimMouse/atrack) is exceeding its quota aggressively.\
 They also disabled the app, and they did not enable it so we decided to change project name to continue running the torrent tracker.\
 This only happened when we enabled billing, this does not happen on free tier.

 On July 28, 2018, 2:50 AM\
 Subject: Action required: Your product has exceeded quota

 > Hello Anim Mouse,
 >
 > This is *redacted* from Google Cloud Platform - Technical Solutions Engineering.
 I am contacting you regarding your project atrack-torrent-tracker and that you app is exceeding its quota aggressively enough to cause excess load on the traffic balancing mechanisms in App Engine, pushback in this case, and appears a torrent tracker app (by name).